Priyankasaggu11929/zerodha-task/README.md

 - [X] Write a bash script that creates and boots [Vagrant box](https://vagrant.io) with Ubuntu. [**[SOLUTION](https://github.com/Priyankasaggu11929/zerodha-task/blob/master/vagrant_boot.sh)**]

+*(Vagrant bash script checks if Vagrant is already setup on the system or not.
+If not, It first installs the Vagrant setup, then initializes an Ubuntu Vagrant box, and boots it.)*

 - Using Ansible provision the VM to: [**[SOLUTION](https://github.com/Priyankasaggu11929/zerodha-task/blob/master/playbooks/main.yml)**]

   - [X] Setup hostname of VM as `demo-ops`